- Print

 Note

-Instead of definining “local” users and groups in Lasernet Config Server (as described above), access can controlled by users and app roles externally defined in a supported identity provider (IdP) such as Microsoft Entra ID.
-In Lasernet systems that use this capability, users log in to Lasernet Config Server using the credentials that they use to to authenticate with that IdP.
+Instead of definining “local” users and groups in Lasernet Config Server (as described above), access can be controlled by the user identities and app roles externally defined in a supported identity provider (IdP) such as Microsoft Entra ID.
+In Lasernet systems that use this capability, users log in to Lasernet Config Server using the credentials that they use to authenticate with that IdP.
 For more information, see Guide to Configuring Microsoft Entra ID Authentication for Lasernet.

 The admin User

-Lasernet Config Server has a built-in admin user, Administrators group, and multiple All rights security roles.
+Lasernet Config Server has a built-in admin user, Administrators group, and multiple All rights security roles (in categories such as Config & Developer and Logs).
 The admin user has full permission to use all Lasernet features and applications because it is a member of the Administrators group, which is a member of every All rights security role.

 However, you might want to grant some Lasernet users fewer permissions.
 Or, you might want users of Lasernet to log in through user-specific accounts that identify them (for traceability of their actions in Lasernet).
 If so, create new users, groups, and security roles (if necessary), rather than use the admin user.